mikes802/python-analyzing-text/README.md

 # Python Analyzing Text Project
 This is the Python project I submitted for my Python course through Central Michigan University.
 This was done using JupyterLab and returns statistical information about text from either a URL source, text file from a given path, or a string of text.

-The used the following to complete this project:
+I used the following to complete this project:
 1. Private attributes within the TextAnalyzer class to prevent direct access from outside the class
 2. @property decorator to create getter methods for private attributes
 3. NumPy, panda Series, and matplotlib to graph the most common words and character distribution of a text